humdrum-tools/humdrum-documentation/guide/ch35/index.md

 Applying this script to our output !!!COM: Copland, A. !!!OTL: El Salon Mexico \*\*pc \*Itromp \*clefG2 \*k\[\] \*M4/4 r 2 7 B 2 B 7 0 9 2 6 0 9
 6 2 6 r \*- Identifying implicit harmonic intervals can be a little more taxing.
-Let\'s begin by considering a monophonic passage that exhibits a pseudo-polyphonic or compound melodic tendency.
-A passage from Bach\'s "Gigue" from the solo \'cello *Suite No. 3* is shown in Example 35.2.
+Let's begin by considering a monophonic passage that exhibits a pseudo-polyphonic or compound melodic tendency.
+A passage from Bach's "Gigue" from the solo \'cello *Suite No. 3* is shown in Example 35.2.

 **Example 35.2 J.S.
 Bach, "Gigue" from *Suite No. 3* for solo \'cello